meggpie/AlbertMegan_tcom410_A6/Install_PACTA_as_a_first-time_user.md

 # How to install and setup PACTA as a first-time user
 - - -
 ## Overview:
-In this tutorial first time users will achieve:
+In this tutorial first-time users will achieve:
 * running a PACTA_analys with example data
 * running a PACTA analysis with new data
 * generating interactive reports